ahnuce/16barsBackEnd/README.md

 #Sixteen Bars API
-The back contains our controller, routes, and API.
+The back contains our controller, roots, and API.
+We have a db directory with our connection and seed files.
+The front-end communications with our back-end to manipulate functionality on our API.

 #Instructions:
 You can make reqest to any of the routes below and get back either specific or multiple JSON objects.